12ccloud/Social-Networking-Service/README.md

   - Utilized Elasticsearch. (used as DataBase, also deployed to GCE)
   - JSON Web Token(JWT) for authentication

-* Other Tech Tools: GeoLocation API, Google Vision API, Google Map API, , Google Cloud Storage (GCS), Ant Design,
+* Other Tech Tools: GeoLocation API, Google Vision API, Google Map API,  Google Cloud Storage (GCS), Ant Design
 * Deployed option:
   - Google Cloud (Google Kubernetes Engine GKE) - enhance scaling and reliability, make the serivce run in a cluster with multiple virtual machines.
 A sinlge failure of one virual machine will not affect the whole service.